luism6058/About-Me-Repo/README.md

+#Hello, Welcome to my About Me!
-My name is Luis Marin
+My name is __Luis Marin__
 Email: luism6058@hstat.org
-I go to to the High School of Telecommunications Arts and Technology, and I'm a student in the SEP program.
+I go to to the *_High School of Telecommunications Arts and Technology_*, and I'm a student in the **SEP program**.
+I love:
+1.history
+2.programming
+3.reading
-I love history, programming, and reading.
-My favorite sports are baseball, swimming, basketball and volley ball.
+My favorite sports are:
+*baseball
+* swimming
+* basketball
+* volley ball